 Bringing IT to the centre of Pendeen

-Pendeen is situated in an Area of Outstanding Natural Beauty on Cornwall’s Penwith peninsula, seven miles west of Penzance.
+Pendeen is situated on Cornwall’s Penwith peninsula, seven miles west of Penzance.
 A remote village famous for the nearby Geevor Tin Mine, Pendeen has a strong sense of community with various local groups that have been running for a number of years.

-The rebuilt community building now provides a vibrant base for activities such as t’ai chi, pilates, yoga, table tennis, short mat bowls and a patchwork group.
+The rebuilt community building now provides a vibrant base for activities such as t’ai chi, pilates, yoga, table tennis, short mat bowls, chess, scrabble, a patchwork group, a gardening club and Pendeen WI.
 A farmer’s market is held there twice a month.
-In addition, the Centre houses top quality snooker and pool facilities, providing a rare opportunity for enthusiasts to hone their skills in such a rural location.
+In addition, The Centre houses top quality snooker and pool facilities.

-Jay and Jane summarise their experience of working with the Centre in saying: ‘In providing a hub where people can come to learn basic IT skills and access the Internet, for example to look for work, prepare CVs or register for Government services, the Centre of Pendeen is providing a vital resource to local residents that may otherwise be left excluded from the digital age.
-The Centre is a shining example of the impact that volunteers can have in their local community, which can inspire other villages and towns across Cornwall.’
+Sandra concludes: “In providing a digital hub where people can come to learn basic IT skills and access the Internet, Pendeen is providing a vital resource to local residents who may otherwise be left excluded from the digital age.
+Our aim is to make The Centre a shining example of the impact that volunteers can have in their local community, which can inspire other villages and towns across Cornwall.”